My car licence

 I have an SA driver’s licence but drive an interstate registered vehicle which I think is an UHPV.
 Do I need to do anything?

-From 1 December 2024 any SA licence holder driving a UHPV in South Australia will be required to hold a U class licence.
+If you drive an UHPV in South Australia, you are required to hold a U class licence.

 It is the responsibility of the driver to know whether their vehicle is an UHPV.